steveoni/quize-solver/Readme.md

 The app try as much to be un-detectable via

-- Entity proxy: the app is names differently entirely
+- Entity proxy: the app is named differently
 - Uses shadowDom
 - Api request to llm via background

-Note that this not ensure that the app is 100% or even close 90% un-detectable.
+Note that this does not ensure that the app is 100% or even close 90% un-detectable.
 Be careful out there.

 ### Acknowledgement